History of poverty in the United States: 1930s: Great Depression and New Deal

-During the Depression, the government did not provide any unemployment insurance, so people who lost jobs easily became impoverished.
-People who lost their jobs or homes lived in shantytowns or Hoovervilles.
-Many New Deal programs were designed to increase employment and reduce poverty.
-The Federal Emergency Relief Administration specifically focused on creating jobs for alleviating poverty.
+Federal Emergency Relief Administration specifically focused on creating jobs for alleviating poverty.
 Jobs were more expensive than direct cash payments (called "the dole"), but were psychologically more beneficial to the unemployed, who wanted any sort of job for morale.
-Other New Deal initiatives that aimed at job creation and wellbeing included the Civilian Conservation Corps and Public Works Administration.
-Additionally, the institution of Social Security was one of the largest factors that helped to reduce poverty.
+The main jobs agency was the Works Progress Administration (WPA).
+Others included the Civilian Conservation Corps and Public Works Administration.
+Additionally, the institution of Social Security was one of the largest factors that helped to reduce poverty immediately for old people.